t-miyazaki/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
-This repository is created for the Getting and Cleaning Data Course Project.
+This repository is created for the Coursera - Getting and Cleaning Data Course Project.
-The scripts to clean up the data are attached as "run_analysis.R" in this repository.
+The R script to clean up the data are attached as "run_analysis.R" in this repository.

 R script (run_analysis.R) is created to do the following.
 1) Merges the training and the test sets to create one data set.